 Study design and Participants: This clinical trial was conducted with a 2-group and 3-stage design from November 2014 to April 2015 in an educational hospital in Isfahan, Iran.
 The trial registration number in the Iranian Registry of Clinical Trials (IRCT) was 2015062420912N3.
 This study was part of a bigger study titled "Effects of a lifestyle modification program on knowledge, attitude and practice on hypertensive patients with angioplasty."
-Another aspect of the results was previously published as another article.
+Another aspect of the results was previously published as another article.28 patients who met the inclusion criteria.
+A random number table was used to assign the participants to either the study group (n = 30) or the control group (n = 30) which was continued until the predetermined number of subjects was reached.

-Based on the studies by Babu, and Jafari et al., with the confidence interval (CI) of 95% and test power of 80%, sample size was calculated as 25 subjects in the study and control group.
+Based on the studies by Babu,18 and Jafari et al.,28 with the confidence interval (CI) of 95% and test power of 80%, sample size was calculated as 25 subjects in the study and control group.
 Based on the researchers' assumption of a 20% drop in the number of subjects, 30 subjects were assigned to each of the two groups.